On the complexity of finding large odd induced subgraphs and odd colorings: Further research

 Concerning \textsc{Odd $q$-Coloring} parameterized by tree-width, a straightforward dynamic programming algorithm that guesses, for every vertex, its color class and the parity of its degree within that class, runs in time $\Ocal^*((2q)^{\tw})$.
 Note that this algorithm together with Theorem~\ref{thm:Xodd-tw} yield an algorithm for \textsc{Odd Chromatic Number} in time $\Ocal^*((2\tw + 2)^{\tw})$.
 By the lower bound under the \ETH of Lokshtanov et al.~\cite{LokshtanovMS18ETH} for \textsc{Chromatic Number} by tree-width and the fact that our reduction of Theorem~\ref{thm:hard-qCol} preserves tree-width, it follows that the dependency on tree-width of this algorithm is asymptotically optimal under the \ETH.
 It would be interesting to prove lower bounds under the \emph{Strong Exponential Time Hypothesis} (\SETH).
 Note that our reduction of Theorem~\ref{thm:hard-qCol} together with the lower bound under the \SETH of Lokshtanov et al.~\cite{LokshtanovMS18SETH} for \textsc{$q$-Coloring} by tree-width yield a lower bound for \textsc{Odd $q$-Coloring} of $\Ocal^*((q-\varepsilon)^{\tw})$ under the \SETH.

-A natural direction is to study the complexity of \textsc{Odd $q$-Coloring} and \textsc{Odd Chromatic Number} on restricted graph classes, such as split, interval, or chordal graphs.
+A natural direction is to study the complexity of \textsc{Odd $q$-Coloring}, \textsc{Odd Chromatic Number}, \textsc{Maximum Even Subgraph}, and \textsc{Maximum Odd Subgraph} on restricted graph classes, such as split, interval, or chordal graphs.
 Concerning the \textsc{Even Subgraph} problem, given that in an $n$-vertex graph there always exists an even induced subgraph of size at least $n/2$~\cite{Lov79}, it makes sense to consider the parameterization of the problem above this lower bound, that is, ask for the existence of an even induced subgraph of size at least $n/2 + k$, $k$ being the parameter.

 From a broader point of view, concerning problems that are \FPT by rank-width such as \textsc{Independent Set}, \textsc{Dominating Set}, \textsc{$q$-Coloring}, and \textsc{Feedback Vertex Set}, the currently fastest algorithms run in time $\Ocal^*(2^{\Ocal(\rw^2)})$~\cite{Bui-XuanTV10,BergougnouxK19}, but the lower bounds under the \ETH are just $\Ocal^*(2^{o(\rw)})$, from the classical linear \NP-hardness reductions from \textsc{3-Sat}.
 To improve the lower bounds, one should probably construct graph families of rank-width $\Ocal(\sqrt{n})$ and boolean-width $\Theta(n)$, as these problems can be solved in single-exponential time parameterized by boolean-width~\cite{Bui-XuanTV11,BergougnouxK19}.
 In particular, this would answer a question of Bui-Xuan et al.~\cite{Bui-XuanTV11} about the relation between rank-width and boolean-width.
 A related question is to determine which graphs, other than sparse ones, have rank-width $\Ocal(\sqrt{n})$.